 The process for submitting your case study analysis is as follows:

-- Submit the case study analysis via email to me (at firstname.lastname@example.org) and post it on the class site – no later than two days before the case study is to be discussed in class.
-The file should be in Microsoft word (.DOC or .DOCX) or compatible (.RTF) format.
+- Submit the case study analysis via email to me (at Bruce.Hohne@temple.edu) – no later than the day the case study is to be discussed in class.
+The file should be in Microsoft Powerpoint (.ppt or pptx) format.

 - Late submissions will not receive assignment credit.

 - Ability to answer all the stated questions in an integrated and comprehensive manner

 - Ability to creatively and successfully apply class materials

 - Provides a balanced perspective that includes both pros and cons in the analysis

 - Good use of the ‘deck’ as a medium of communication